Academics: S.J.D. Candidates begins here:

 Second, the Graduate Program will reimburse orals committee members who are affiliated with an academic institution outside the Boston area up to $500 for expenses incurred for travel to Cambridge for the student’s oral examination, as appropriate, if the examiner’s own academic institution will not bear the cost of such travel.

 Requests for reimbursement must be submitted at least four weeks in advance of the intended travel.
 Reimbursement is made after the fact upon presentation of actual receipts and completion of forms required by Harvard University.
-Please note that requests will be considered on a case-by-case basis and that a request does not guarantee reimbursement of travel expenses for conference attendance.
+Please note that requests will be considered on a case-by-case basis and that a request does not guarantee reimbursement of travel expenses for conference attendance or for outside examiners.

 D. OFFICE SPACE